FanPu1/bioinformatics-hub/README.md

     'TTTATTGAGGAGGATGAGCTAAAGTTTGTACTGAAGGGCTTTACCCCAGATGGCAGAGACCTATCAGACAAAGAGACAAAGGCTCTTCTGGCTGCTGGAGATAAGGACGGTGATGGCAAAATCGGCGTGGAAAAA'
 }
 ```
-## Optional API key
+### Optional API key
-`retriever.retrieveNucleotideSequences()` and `retriever.retrieveProteinSequences()` methods can take a string API key as the third input parameter.
+`retrieveNucleotideSequences()` and `retrieveProteinSequences()` methods in `ncbiSequenceRetriver` can take a string API key as the third input parameter.
 This is optional.
 This parameter is set to be undefined by default.
 Adding an valid API key as the third input parameter can increase the number of sequence retrieve calls per second.

 *On December 1, 2018, NCBI will begin enforcing the use of API keys that will offer enhanced levels of supported access to the E-utilities.
 After that date, any site (IP address) posting more than 3 requests per second to the E-utilities without an API key will receive an error message.
 By including an API key, a site can post up to 10 requests per second by default.* More rules about API key can be found in this link: https://www.ncbi.nlm.nih.gov/books/NBK25497/#chapter2.Coming_in_December_2018_API_Key

 Sample code with API key as the third input arguement:
 ```
-var retriever = require ("bioinformatics-hub/NcbiSeqRetriever");
+const {ncbiSequenceRetriver} = require ("bioinformatics-hub/modules");

-var nucleotidesIds = ["M65068.1"];
+const nucleotidesIds = ["M65068.1"];
-var apiKey = "fake_api_key";  // if you have a valid API key, set up in this line. retriever.retrieveNucleotideSequences(nucleotidesIds, "JSON", apiKey).then((sequences)=>{
+const apiKey = "fake_api_key";  // if you have a valid API key, set up in this line. ncbiSequenceRetriver.retrieveNucleotideSequences(nucleotidesIds, "JSON", apiKey).then((sequences)=>{
   console.log(sequences);
 });
 ```